bahelms/super_perfundo/posts/published/2021/aoc-day18.md

 }
 ```

-The following is a Pratt parser that satisfies Part 1:
+The following is a Pratt parser that works for both parts of the problem:

 ```rust
 // new function creating a Lexer and evaluating with 0 precedence